Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Introduction

 Here, we introduce \acrfull{ours}, an approach for language model prediction with faithful and quantitative explanations (Figure \ref{figure-easl-process}).
 Given a cloze-style user query, \acrshort{ours} first retrieves the most relevant evidence from an evidence corpus, partitioned according to each possible answer.
 We consider a set of answers comprised of named entities.
 The model then scores each answer based on its supporting evidence to generate a ranked list.
 The \acrshort{ours} architecture represents potential answers explicitly in terms of their supporting evidence.
 In particular, the feature space is the evidence itself, enabling explainability with feature attribution methods to infer the contribution of each piece of evidence to the prediction.
 Here, we use Shapley values \cite{shapley1953value,lundberg2017unified}.
 In addition to explainability, we show that this evidence-oriented approach allows model predictions to be updated without retraining by modifying the corpus, such as introducing new evidence.
 Since \acrshort{ours} can generate a score for every answer in the answer set, it is particularly applicable in human-in-the-loop scenarios where many potential hypotheses are prioritized for user review.

-With half of drugs failing to show efficacy when tested in human populations \cite{wong2019estimation}, we focus here on drug target identification, a critical and challenging early stage in drug discovery where specific genes or proteins (targets) are selected as the focus for developing treatments.
-For this task, we train \acrshort{ours} to score protein-coding genes by relevance to a user query based on a scientific literature corpus.
+With half of drugs failing to show efficacy when tested in human populations \cite{wong2019estimation}, often due to an ineffective choice of drug target, we developed \acrshort{ours} for drug target identification.
+Target identification is an especially challenging scientific discovery problem where specific genes or proteins (targets) are selected as the focus for developing new treatments, and where failures are extremely costly \cite{wouters2020}.
+We train \acrshort{ours} to score protein-coding genes by relevance to a user query based on a scientific literature corpus.
 We then augment the corpus with genetic associations by templating them into natural language, allowing the model to use both evidence sources.
 We show that Shapley values on individual pieces of evidence correlate with large language model (LLM) relevance assessments, which similarly correlate with human experts.
-Notably, when used to predict clinical trial outcomes, \acrshort{ours} significantly outperforms both genetics evidence, a widely recognised predictor in the pharmaceutical industry \cite{nelson2015support, trajanoska2023target}, and a few-shot chain-of-thought prompted GPT-4 baseline with retrieval-augmentation, a setup that in practice would also be prohibitively costly and sacrifices faithful explainability. \acrshort{ours} outperforms the genetics baseline even when supplied only with genetics evidence, suggesting that representing gene-trait associations in natural language improves generalization over a structured ontology.
+Notably, when used to predict clinical trial outcomes, \acrshort{ours} significantly outperforms both genetics evidence, a widely recognised predictor in the pharmaceutical industry \cite{nelson2015support, trajanoska2023target}, and a few-shot, chain-of-thought, retrieval-augmentation GPT-4 baseline, a setup that in practice would also be prohibitively costly and sacrifices faithful explainability. \acrshort{ours} outperforms the genetics baseline even when supplied only with genetics evidence, suggesting that representing gene-trait associations in natural language improves generalization over a structured ontology.
 Finally, we show that \acrshort{ours}'s explainability enables the use of LLMs to audit prediction reasoning, further improving performance.

 Alongside the clinical trial outcomes, we evaluate the model on two additional target identification benchmarks and make all three new benchmarks publicly available (Appendix \ref{appendix-eval-data-licenses}).